Family dispute resolution

 What if the other person refuses to go?

-Family dispute resolution won’t work unless each person involved agrees to go.
-If one person refuses to go, you may need to apply to court to resolve your dispute.
+If the other person refuses to go, you may need to apply to court to resolve your dispute.

 You’ll need to explain to the court that you’ve asked for family dispute resolution, but the other person refused.
 If you’re applying for a parenting order, the family dispute resolution practitioner can give you a certificate showing you have completed this process.